 Read more about the history of sash windows on Wikipedia.

 What are sash windows frames made from?

 Originally made solely from wood, windows frames are made from a variety of materials to suit all tastes, applications and budgets.

-Sash uPVC windows are usually made from coloured or painted plastic to emulate a wooden frame. uPVC sash windows can be quite efficient, although they cannot be recycled.
+uPVC frames are usually made from coloured or painted plastic to emulate a wooden frame. uPVC sash windows can be quite efficient, although they cannot be recycled.

-Strong and durable, aluminium sash windows provide excellent protection and durability.
-More expensive that uPVC sash windows, they are recyclable and are expected to offer a long and relatively maintenance free service life.
+Strong and durable, aluminium frames provide excellent protection and durability.
+More expensive that uPVC, they are recyclable and are expected to offer a long and relatively maintenance free service life.
 Aluminium sash windows are generally regarded as being less pleasing to the eye that timber framed units.

 Pine: Cheap but not necessarily nasty, pine is an excellent choice from an aesthetic point of view, but can demand high levels of maintenance if a long service life is required.

 Oak: The traditional English material, oak is hardwearing, strong and very beautiful.
 Windows made from Oak will last a long time and be very secure.

 Red Grandis: A modern wood from sustainable sources in South America.
 Although a soft wood, don’t be fooled!
 Red Grandis is incredibly hard wearing and will give you a long and relatively maintenance free service lifetime, at the same time improving the security and efficiency of your home.